 That’s easy, the more you contribute to your super now, the better off you will be in retirement.

-From 1 July 2017, you may be able to claim a tax deduction for personal contributions you make to Tasplan if, during the financial year:
+You may be able to claim a tax deduction for personal contributions you make to Tasplan if, during the financial year:

 When you complete your tax return, your deduction will reduce your taxable income and reduce the amount of tax you need to pay.